 Fold together with a spatula until the cereal is fully coated.

 Add scoops of the treat mix to the cupcake cases.
-I like to use an ice cream scoop to do this so that it is less messy. it also ensures that the nests will have the same amount of filling in them.
+I like to use an ice cream scoop to do this so that it is less messy.
+It also ensures that the nests will have the same amount of filling in them.

 Once all of the mix has been distributed, use the underside of the scoop to make a dent in the middle of the nests.
 This will help to hold the candy in place once they have set.